girlguidinghertfordshire/ggherts/privacy-policy/index.md

 - Your name;
 - Your parents/guardian’s name;
-- Contact details (including your postal address, telephone number(s) and email address;
+- Contact details (including your postal address, telephone number(s) and email address);
 - Your date of birth;
 - Your payment details (bank and/or credit card details) (if you donate to us or make a payment or purchase with us)
 - Records of your correspondence and engagement with us;